vaastav/CS416-Tanks/PROPOSAL.md

 In order to keep track of game state across the network, we might make use of conflict-free replicated data types, such as a vector clock.
 We'll have to work hard to ensure low latency, which will mean using networking tricks and whatever else is otherwise available to improve latency.

+# Game Mechanics

+We'll build a game not unlike Tanks, where players can move around and shoot at each other.
+The last player standing wins.
+Initially, our game will be very simple, without any health or stage hazards or anything.
+We'll grow our game mechanics as time goes on, adding things like stage hazards, status effects, and alternative goals.
+With this approach, we can grow the complexity to an almost arbitrary degree by adding features, but we can also scale back our ambitions if we run out of time.

+## Stats

+We'll keep track of player stats, such as a k/d ratio, using conflict-free replicated data types.
+This will provide a dimension of distributed systems design that is less latency-bound than the regular game mechanics.

+# How we'll use the cloud

+We'll have a centralized server for peer discovery, which will be hosted on Azure.
+We also plan to have a "backup" client on Azure, so that the game state persists even if no clients are online.

+# Technology stack

+We'll use go for nearly everything.
+We'll use a simple 2D game engine, so that we don't have to work too hard on graphics.
+We'll use a games library to facilitate that development, but otherwise we'll stick to relatively standard go.

 # Resources

 <https://www.cs.ubc.ca/~gberseth/projects/ArmGame/ARM%20Game%20With%20Distributed%20States%20-%20Glen%20Berseth,%20Ravjot%20%20%20%20%20%20Singh.pdf>